Noel-FGC/BBCF-Improvement-Mod/README.md

 BBCF Improvement Mod should only be used on the official version that you legally purchased and own.

 Use BBCF Improvement Mod at your own risk.
-I, Microsoft Excel/libreofficecalc, am not responsible for what happens while using BBCF Improvement Mod.
+I, Noel_FGC, am not responsible for what happens while using BBCF Improvement Mod.
 You take full reponsibility for any outcome that happens to you while using this application.
 ```